Daniil Yegorov: Federal Tax Service career

 In late 2001, he left the private sector and became a federal state civilian service official.
-His first appointment was a position of a 1st category specialist and consultant of the Department for the city of Moscow of the Ministry of Taxes and Tax Collection of Russia.
+His first appointment was a position of a 1st category specialist and consultant of the department for the city of Moscow of the Ministry of Taxes and Tax Collection of Russia.
 He served in the tax service ever since, assuming leadership of the department of information support, electronic data entry and office inspections in 2003, subsequently moving to the lead role in the office inspections department at the Interdistrict Inspectorate of the Ministry of Taxes and Duties of Russia No. 44.
 In 2005 he took over the dual roles of head of the department of desk inspections and head of the department of field inspections No. 2 of the Interdistrict Inspectorate of the Federal Tax Service of Russia No. 50 in Moscow.
 In 2009 he moved up to Deputy Head of the Control Department, and the following year took over as head of the Department of Dispute Resolution for Individuals and Major Taxpayers, and head of the Pre-trial Audit Directorate.
 In 2011, he was appointed to the position of the Deputy Head of the Federal Taxation Service.

 He was promoted to the federal state civilian service rank of the 3rd class Active State Councillor of the Russian Federation (the Presidential Decree of 31 August 2012 No.1251) and - subsequently - to the rank of the 2nd class Active State Councillor of the Russian Federation (the Presidential Decree of 31 March 2014 No.185).

 Head of the Federal Tax Service

-Yegorov was appointed to the postition of the Head of the Federal Taxation Service by the Prime Minister Mikhail Mishustin Order of 17 January 2020 No.21-R.
+Yegorov was appointed to the position of the Head of the Federal Taxation Service by the Prime Minister Mikhail Mishustin Order of 17 January 2020 No.21-R.